Second-Order Constrained Dynamic Optimization: Constrained Differential Dynamic Programming

 \subsubsection{Single-shooting}

 Following \eqref{eq:PDAL}, and using $\rho = \frac{1}{\mu}$, we have PDAL, which is the objective of PDAL DDP as

 This objective modifies $Q$ and its derivatives as follows.

 and projection in \eqref{eq:positive_projection_PDAL}. $[I_{w}]_{\mathcal{A}}$ is a modified identity matrix whose $i$ th diagonal element is 1 if $g_{i}$ is active (positive after projection in \eqref{eq:positive_projection_PDAL}) and zero otherwise.
-First order optimality condition for quadratic approximation of $\hat{Q}$ gives
+First-order optimality condition for quadratic approximation of $\hat{Q}$ gives

 The matrix on the left-hand side is ill-conditioned as $\rho_{\rm{I}}$ ($\mu_{\rm{I}}$) gets large (small) due to the last term in $\hat{Q}_{yy}$, which is avoided by a similar transformation mentioned in section \ref{subsubsec:min_of_PDAL}.
 See appendix \ref{sec:app_pdal_transform} for details.
 Using this transformation, we have a transformed symmetric system